A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Problem Setting

 We observe a sample $(O_1, \ldots, O_n)$ of $n$ independent and identically distributed observations from an underlying and unknown data distribution, $P$, i.e., the joint distribution of information across both patients and trials.
-Implicitly throughout, we assume covariates across trials share a common domain $\mathcal{L}$.
-As will become apparent in Sections ~\ref{sec:ctate} and~\ref{sec:estimation}, covariate, treatment and outcome values of ineligible patients are not required for the definition of our calendar time-specific causal estimands, nor for estimation.
+For succinctness, we often drop the patient index $i$ and work with a generic observation $O$.
+Implicitly throughout, we assume covariates across trials share a common support contained in $\mathcal{L}$.
+As will become clear in Sections \ref{sec:ctate} and \ref{sec:estimation}, covariate, treatment and outcome values of ineligible patients are not required for the definition of our calendar time-specific causal estimands, nor for estimation.